milicaradovanovic007/airport-service/README.md

 ### Database
 Alternatively you can run `airport.sql` from the chosen DB editor.
 Running this script will provide you already populated `airport` database.

+### Testing
+In order to test the service, you can import the Insomnia_airport file to the Insomnia REST Client application